skyrim-multiplayer/skymp/docs/docs_running_a_server.md

 ## Configuration

-Once you install the server, you should be able to launch it.
-We distribute server builds with `server-settings.json` included, but its default values are only usable to verify that server works.
-After launching the server you will see a server called `My Server` in skymp launcher.
+Once you build the server, you should be able to launch it.
+But default config values are only usable to verify that server works.
+After launching the server you will see a server called `My Server` in the master list: https://skymp.io/api/servers.
 You also will be able to connect, but players from the Internet will not.
 You need to change the `ip` field in `server-settings.json` to get this functionality to work.
+This file is placed into `build/dist/server` directory during build.

 ```json
 {